Emiltayeb/pdf-learner/readme.md

 This project aims to help you get a daily content from any pdf to learn.

 # Todd
-- [ ] Markdown integrationsh
+- [ ] Markdown

-- [ ] Content delivery options such as   whatsapp/telegram/email
+- [ ] Content delivery options such as: whatsapp/telegram/email
 - [ ] Upload the container to aws with a daily lambda trigger